-Cabin storage is essential for storing items such as smartphones, beverages, goggles, handbags etc. For the 1st row there are 2 cup holders, door panel storage , a storage shelf below the dashboard, a glovebox and the center-box.
+At the first row there are 2 cup holders, door panel storage , a storage shelf below the dashboard, a glovebox and the center-box.
 For the second row, there are 2 cup holders on the fold down armrest, seat pockets and door pockets.

 The boot is sufficient to carry normal family luggage such as suitcases and grocery but nothing bulky.
 The compartment is permanently sealed therefore it cannot be extended by folding down the rear seats.

-Other Extras: DVD Infotainment , Navigation(Optional), Keyless Smart Access, tyre pressure display, electric seats, active noise control
+Other Extras: DVD Infotainment , Navigation(Optional), Keyless Smart Access, tyre pressure display, electric seats, active noise control, Sunroof

 Safety Features: Radar Collision Avoidance System, Pedestrian Detection System, Artificial Intelligence-Adaptive Suspension System and Driver Monitoring System.